Owez/portfolio/content/blog/mdx.md

 # Introduction

 In the past year I've wrote a lot of documentation for my schoolwork, but there's always been one big issue: word processors.
-My documents constantly have broken formatting on Word, LibreOffice, or any of the other packages I've tried.
+No matter what software I use, whether it be Word or LibreOffice, documents find new ways to break themselves.

 This has a huge impact when I'm working on documents up to 30 thousand words long day-in day-out, which is why I've developed a new tool to solve this problem.